stephencweiss/stephencharlesweiss.com/content/blog/2019-04-13/currying-an-introduction-with-function-declarations-and-expressions.md

 const addOneCurried = ar => ar.map(addOne)
 ```

 Personally, the difference between `addOneToEachComparatmentalized` and `addOneCurried` is when the light bulb when off!
-I’d run into this issue a _ton_ with `.reduce` where I wanted to separate my reducer and define it separately, but I always ran into trouble!
+I'd run into this issue a _ton_ with `.reduce` where I wanted to separate my reducer and define it separately, but I always ran into trouble!

-It wasn’t until I saw these two side by side producing the same results that I got a better understanding of _what_ was happening.
+It wasn't until I saw these two side by side producing the same results that I got a better understanding of _what_ was happening.

-Let’s throw in a wrinkle: Our array is full of numbers, but they can be represented as strings _or_ numbers (but always one or the other).
+Let's throw in a wrinkle: Our array is full of numbers, but they can be represented as strings _or_ numbers (but always one or the other).
 To check we can use a ternary to check the type.
-We’ll assign the anonymous function to the variable `ensureNum`.
+We'll assign the anonymous function to the variable `ensureNum`.

 ```javascript
 // add type checking to make sure everything is a number